zshxd216/finamp/README.md

 This system allows you keep Finamps color theme up to date with your dynamic color theme without restarting the app.
 There are two color related "endpoints" you can call.

-1. Reload the system Theme from GTK (Use Dynamic System Color Theme needs to be *enabled*)
+1. Reload the system Accent from GTK (Use Dynamic System Color Theme needs to be *enabled*)
 ```sh
 gdbus call \
     --session \